What I learned from the book Designing Data-Intensive Applications

 1. Introduction

-I started reading it for the first time in 2018.
+I first read it in 2018.
 And I was almost finished, but some parts were tricky to grasp.
 Then, in 2023.
 I decided to re-read it properly and take notes.
-This text is primarily based on the notes I took at the time (check them in the reference section).
+This text is primarily based on the notes I took at the time (see the reference section).

 DIA is not just another tech book; it’s essentially a foundational guide to data systems.
 Kleppmann begins by reminding us what matters in the world of distributed systems: building applications that are reliable, scalable, and maintainable for the long run.